sleexyz/hylogen/README.md

 # HYLOGEN

-Hylogen is a tiny *embedded domain-specific language* for live-coding visuals.
+Hylogen is a tiny language [embedded in Haskell](https://wiki.haskell.org/Embedded_domain_specific_language) for live-coding visuals.